uhlerlab/image2reg/README.md

 ### Step-by-step guide

 **A linux system is reqired to run the demo.
-The run time is approximately 30 minutes.**
+The run time is approximately 10-60 minutes depending on the specifications of the system it is run on.**

 #### 1. Perequisites: Anaconda installation
 The only perequisite the demo application has is that the package manager [``Anaconda``](https://docs.anaconda.com/free/) or [``miniconda``](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.